 Network= Ln(migij,2010+1) (4)

 where mig is the number of migrants in the origin districts.
-The purpose of adding the number 1 to equation (4) is the same as the previous equation, to anticipate the loss of observations because there are no migrants in the origin districts.
+The purpose of adding number 1 to equation (4) is the same as the previous equation to anticipate the loss of observations because there are no migrants in the origin districts.

-Result and Discussion
+Results and Discussion

 Before conducting an empirical analysis of the relationship between migration networks and household migration status, we explore the data to study household characteristics and migration networks.
 After data cleaning of Susenas 2019-2021, the total households that we analyzed were 988,876 households in 34 provinces.
-Table 1 provides the mean differences between the two groups of analysis: migrant and non-migrant households.
+Table 1 provides the mean differences between the two groups of analysis: migrant and nonmigrant households.
 The null hypothesis of this mean-comparison test is that the mean between the two groups is statistically equal.
-The null hypothesis should be rejected if the p-value is lower than 0.05, meaning the mean between the two groups is significantly different.
+The null hypothesis should be rejected if the p value is lower than 0.05, meaning that the mean between the two groups is significantly different.

-The average migration network of migrant households is one and a half times larger than the average migration network of non-migrant households, and this difference is statistically significant.
+The average migration network of migrant households is one and a half times larger than the average migration network of nonmigrant households, and this difference is statistically significant.
 This could be an early signal that the migration network tends to influence the intensity of household migration.
 Of all sample households, 374,549 households, or 37.88 percent, are migrant households.
 84.54 percent of the sample households are headed by men, and the rest are headed by women.
-Migrant households tend to have household heads with higher education than non-migrant households.
+Migrant households tend to have household heads with higher education than nonmigrant households.
 This may indicate that people with higher education have more bargaining power to migrate.

-In addition, migrant households work more in the non-agricultural sector, probably because it is relatively easier to mobilize than in agriculture.
-As much as 28.48 percent of the heads of migrant households work in the non-agricultural sector.
-In comparison, the heads of non-migrant households account for almost half of all non-migrant households working in the agricultural sector (46.00 percent).
+In addition, migrant households work more in the nonagricultural sector, probably because it is relatively easier to mobilize than in agriculture.
+As much as 28.48 percent of the heads of migrant households work in the nonagricultural sector.
+In comparison, the heads of nonmigrant households account for almost half of all nonmigrant households working in the agricultural sector (46.00 percent).
 More migrant households choose to migrate to urban areas (55,51 percent) than rural areas; this implies that urban areas are more attractive as migration destinations.
-This preference is because urban areas generally offer better infrastructure standards for life, like better education, healthcare, communication, and transportation.
+This preference is because urban areas generally offer better infrastructure standards for life, such as better education, healthcare, communication, and transportation.
 In contrast, established households in areas characterized by ownership of houses or land are less likely to migrate or choose to stay.

-Table 1 The Mean Difference Between Migrant Households and Non-Migrant Households
+Table 1 The Mean Difference Between Migrant Households and Nonmigrant Households